GoesToTwentyOne/Golang_Brilliance_with_Prof._Todd/README.md

     - go help [ flag ]
 - Go workspace
 - IDE {Integrated Development Environment}
-- Go module {dependencies management this is awesome features in golang}
+- Go module {dependencies management  is a awesome features in golang}{Secure more coding}
 - Upgrading dependencies
 - Package management {Standard library and Third party package management}
-- Entry point of a programm { func main  inside of package main entry point of a program.}
+- Entry point of a program { func main  inside of package main entry point of a program.}
 - package documentation {like package fmt inside func Println()}
 - go keywords {golang reserve words.
 Use this certain/specific task to finished.Golang has 25 keywords}
-- go operator {operator is a character that occured certain action.like: "4+4"--"+" an operator .It happens arithmatic logical operation add them 2 numbers.Go has 48 operator. }
+- go operator {operator is a character that occured certain action.like: "4+4"--"+" an operator .
+It happens arithmatic logical operation add them 2 numbers.
+Go has 48 operators. }
-- expression {in programming an expression is a combination of one or more explicit values, constants, variables, operators, and functions that the programming language interprets and computes to produce another value.
+- expression {In programming, an expression is a combination of one or more explicit values, constants, variables, operators, and functions that the programming language interprets and computes to produce another value.
 For example, 2+3 is an expression which evaluates to 5.}
-- statements {In programming expression is a standalone element of a program.A program is formed by a sequence of one or more statements.}
+- statements {In programming, expression is a standalone element of a program.
+A program is formed by a sequence of one or more statements.}
 - Go is all about types.{Bill kennedy says type is life.}
     - [x] **Primitive data types**
     - It is a basic and build in type.